DjebbZ/watch-later-manager-firefox-extension/README.md

 1. Navigate to your YouTube Watch Later playlist
 2. Use the checkboxes that appear next to each video to select items
 3. Click "Select All" to choose all visible videos
-4. Click "Remove Selected" to delete the chosen videos from your playlist
+4. Click "Remove Selected from Watch Later" to delete the chosen videos from your playlist
-5. Click "Clear Selection" to deselect all videos
+5. Click "Deselect All" to deselect all videos

 ## Requirements